reubeno/brush/README.md

 ## Testing strategy

 This project is primarily tested by comparing its behavior with other existing shells, leveraging the latter as test oracles.
-The integration tests implemented in this repo include a few hundred test cases run on both this shell and an oracle, comparing standard output and exit codes.
+The integration tests implemented in this repo include [300+ test cases](cli/tests/cases) run on both this shell and an oracle, comparing standard output and exit codes.

 ## Links: other shell implementations